Weegham Park to Wrigley Field

 photos - The Urinals of Wrigley Field

-landmark status
+landmark status maybe??

-published by Preservation Magazine 2001
+published by a 2001 Preservation Magazine

 (click on images to enlarge)